-- Shop local decor shop or big flower outlets for the most realistic greens.
+- Shop local decor shops or big flower outlets for the most realistic greens.
 Or shop reputable sources online.

 - Shop sales!
 You will be amazed at all the Christmas decor already on sale now.
 The faux evergreen branch above was $4.90 and I got it on sale for 25% off!

-- Think about buying a realistic garland (on sale, of course) to cut apart.
+- Think about buying a realistic garland to cut apart.
 You get lots of greenery for the money!

 - Mix different types of greens.
-When arranging greens make sure to mix a variety of different evergreens and other greenery together.
+This is HUGE!
+When arranging greens, make sure to mix a variety of different evergreens and other greenery together.
 You will be rewarded with a much more interesting and realistic arrangement.
 I filled the pottery lanterns with a short needle evergreen and a long needled pine.

-- Add the correct pinecone to the type of evergreen sprays.
-It will make your arrangments look so much more authentic.
+- Add the correct pinecone with their type of evergreen sprays.
+It will make your arrangements look so much more authentic.

-- The most popular types of faux greenery are… short needle evergreen, pine evergreen, cypress, boxwood, and juniper.
+- The most popular types of faux greenery are… short needle evergreen, Norfolk pines, cypress, boxwood, and juniper.

 - Collect faux greenery little by little.
-I’ve been collecting high quality (all on sale) fakes for years now and I have accumulated quite a stash.
+I’ve been collecting high-quality fakes for years now, and I have accumulated quite a stash.
 I can now decorate my home with all the greenery I have collected.
 It takes time to build up a great collection.
 Add to your collection every year!

-- Choose 3 or 4 different types of greenery to collect and keep collecting just that.
-I chose a short needle evergreen, pine, and boxwood.
+- Choose 3 or 4 different types of greenery to collect and keep collecting just that kind.
+I chose a short needle: evergreen, pine, and juniper.
+Right now, cedar is very popular, so collect a bit.
 It’s so easy to mix and match them!

-- Don’t be afraid to cut your faux branches and garland apart.
+- Don’t be afraid to cut your faux branches and greenery garlands apart.
 I do this all the time!
-I save every little piece of green.
-Sometimes all you need are a couple sprigs of some pretty greens to make something look festive!
+I save every little piece and bit of greenery.
+Sometimes, all you need are a couple sprigs of some pretty greens to make something look festive!

-- Take care of your great faux greens.
-When the season is over swish them in warm sudsy water, rinse them and let them air dry.
+- Take care of your great artificial greenery.
+When the season is over, swish them in warm, sudsy water, rinse them, and let them air dry.
 They collect dust and grime and need to be cleaned.
 Just make sure they are totally dry before putting them away.

 - Keep faux greens out of direct sunlight.
 Some of them will fade.